 - Let the kids calm down and let them do their own thing independently for sometime.
 If they are back to their normal selves having fun, let them be.
 But, if they are continuing to have a bad mood, let them play individually.

-Is Your Kid A Bully
+Is Your Child A Bully?

-- He gets angry too soon
+- He gets angry easily

 - He indulges in physical fights with siblings